starryeyez024/patternfly-atomic/CODE-GUIDELINES.md

 - all occurrences of the value are tied to the variable (i.e. not by coincidence).
 - variable format should follow the `$component-modifier-state-property` order.

-Basically, there is no point declaring a variable that will never be updated or that is only being used at a single place.
+There is no point declaring a variable that will never be updated or that is only being used at a single place.

+**Don't reinvent the wheel:** Always use variables for spaces, colors, shadows and typography treatment.

 ### Mixins